Bolekhiv: History

 Bolekhiv is first mentioned in historical records in 1371 after the defeat of the Kingdom of Galicia–Volhynia to Poland.
 During the Galicia–Volhynia Wars in the 14th century, Bolekhiv was variously held by Poland, Hungary (Danylo Dazhbohovych), and Lithuania.
-Subsequently, King Jogaila of Poland succeeded and Bolekhiv became part of the Kingdom of Poland.
+Subsequently, King Władysław II Jagiełło of Poland succeeded and Bolechów became part of the Kingdom of Poland.

 In 1546, Emilia Hrosovska established a salt refinery in the town.
 In 1603, Sigismund III Vasa gave the town the Magdeburg rights.
-At that time, the Bolekhiv region was involved with the Opryshky movement led by Oleksa Dovbush and German colonists arrived.
+At that time, the Bolechów region was involved with the Opryshky movement led by Oleksa Dovbush and German colonists arrived.

 Following the First Partition of Poland in 1772, the town became part of the Habsburg monarchy's Kingdom of Galicia and Lodomeria.
 Following the Peace of Schönbrunn in 1809, the area was ceded to the Russian Empire but was returned to the Habsburg monarchy as a result of the Congress of Vienna in 1815.

 After the dissolution of Austria-Hungary in 1918, the town became part of the Second Polish Republic.
-After the Soviet invasion of Poland in 1939, it was incorporated into the Ukrainian SSR.
+After the Soviet invasion of Poland in 1939 at the start of World War II, it was incorporated into the Ukrainian SSR.
 Following the invasion of the Soviet Union by Nazi Germany in summer 1941, the area was administrated as part of the General Government.
 When the Soviet Union retook the area in 1944, the region returned to the Ukrainian SSR.
 After World War II, Bolekhiv became a raion (a region of local governance).
 In 1964, its raion was merged with Dolyna Raion.
 Since the dissolution of the Ukrainian SSR and the Soviet Union in 1991, the area has been part of independent Ukraine.
 Since 1993 the city has been governed by the Ivano-Frankivsk Oblast.

+The following companies operate in Bolekhiv: OJSC "Budmaterialy", LLC "Elrun", Association of Industrial Enterprises, Consumer Society, housing and communal enterprise, state forestry.
+Education in the city is provided by two secondary schools, a forestry lyceum-technical school, an art school, a music school, an interschool educational and production complex, and two preschools.
+The town has a House of Culture, libraries, and clubs.
+Since October 1994 the town newspaper "Ratusha" has been published in the town.
+The Bolekhiv Protopresbytery of the UGCC covers 21 parishes.

 Until 18 July 2020, Bolekhiv was incorporated as a city of oblast significance and the center of Bolekhiv Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Bolekhiv Municipality was merged into Kalush Raion.